surveygraph/surveygraphr/README.md

 ### Debugging

-Loading a shared object directly and running `.Call` directly
+Loading a shared object using `dyn.load` and running `.Call` directly

 ### Documentation workflow